 Please note that all Sessional Instructor positions are in the Teaching Support Staff Union (TSSU); and are subject to sufficient enrollment, and FINAL budgetary authorization.
 The Department of English follows Article XIV (E.2) of the TSSU-SFU Collective Agreement, when hiring Sessional Instructors.

-Please submit email applications to email@example.com (pdf only) or hardcopy applications to:
+Please submit email applications to email@example.com (in a single pdf only) and addressed as follows:

 Dr. Paul Budra, Chair, Department of English